Trusted Signatures Publisher CLI

 • Embeds the returned PKCS#7 signature (CMS) into your PDF

-Binary releases available for amd64 and arm64 architecures on macOS, Linux, and Windows.
+Binary releases available for amd64 and arm64 architecures on macOS, Linux, and Windows (amd64-only).

 1